 This is the web page for the Coves @ Lakes of Cane Bay.
 You’ll find news and manager updates below with community documents and important property owner information.
-A community calendar is online as well.

 Please check back often.
 In the mean time, please be sure that your Association has your contact information by visiting this page Contact FirstService Residential and filling out the contact info form.
 Please also “Like” us on Facebook.
 There’s a link at the top of the page.
 Click here for information on handyman services!